 Today I have a special guest post by author Michele Israel Harper in celebration of the release of her newest book, Silence the Siren!
 Michele is awesome, by the way.
 I've talked to her a couple of times at Realm Makers and was so disappointed that she wasn't there this year.
 I haven't had a chance to read her Beast Hunters series yet, but I loved her Zombie Takeover book.

-Thank you so much for featuring me on your blog today, Jaye!
+much for featuring me on your blog today, Jaye!
 I am so honored to be here.